elastic/kibana/rfcs/text/0011_global_search.md

 - `coreSetup.globalService` exposes an API to be able to register result providers (`GlobalSearchResultProvider`).
   These providers can be registered from either public or server side, even if the interface for each side is not exactly the same.
-- `coreStart.globalService` exposes an API to be able to find objects.
+- `coreStart.globalService` exposes an API to be able to search for objects.
 This API is available from both public and server sides.
   - When using the server `find` API, only results from providers registered from the server will be returned.
   - When using the public `find` API, results from provider registered from either server and public sides will be returned.